 Why Examine Your Dog At Home?

-If every dog owner were to learn what was involved in a physical exam, they would watch their dogs closer and take them in for an examination by their veterinarian as soon as necessary.
+If every dog owner were to learn what was involved in a physical exam, they would watch their dogs more closely and take them in for an examination by their veterinarian as soon as necessary.
 Veterinarians wouldn't expect to make their living off of giving vaccines and heartworm tests, owners could pay for what was necessary, and the pets would benefit by being taken care of when needed.

-I don´t expect every dog owner to be an expert at a physical exam but here are a few things you can check at home and simple steps you can follow to decide when it is time to take your dog in for further treatment.
-This physical exam will not take you more than five minutes and you should do it every week:
+I don't expect every dog owner to be an expert at a physical exam, but here are a few things you can check at home and simple steps you can follow to decide when it is time to take your dog in for further treatment.
+This physical exam will not take you more than five minutes, and you should do it every week.

 DIY Exam for Your Dog